ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

+6. Optional: Expand **Advanced Configuration**, and then set **Specify preferred processor compatibility mode** to on.

+    - Select the preferred processor compatibility mode from the **Preferred processor compatibility mode** list.
+The preferred processor compatibility mode is the processor mode in which you want the VSI to operate.
+By default, Power Virtual Server sets the preferred processor compatibility mode to the highest mode supported by the targeted host type for the VSI.

+    The Virtual server instance details page of a deployed VSI displays the *Preferred* as well as the *Effective* processor compatibility mode that is currently set for a VSI.
+The effective processor compatibility mode is the processor mode that is currently in use for the VSI.
+The physical host where the VSI is running determines the effective processor compatibility mode.

+    The *Effective* processor compatibility mode for the VSI might not match the *Preferred* mode that you have selected.
+If the operating system installed in the VSI does not support the preferred processor compatibility mode, the hypervisor can set the effective mode to a lower mode than the preferred mode.
+However, the hypervisor cannot set the effective mode to a higher mode than the preferred mode.
+For more information about processor compatibility modes, see [How does the processor compatibility mode work in a VSI?](/docs/power-iaas?topic=power-iaas-powervs-faqs#processor-compatibility-modes-vsi){: external}.
+    {: note}

+7. Complete the **Storage volumes** fields to attach or create new volumes and associate them with the virtual server instance.

+    Expand **Advanced configurations**, and then set **Configure for large quantity volumes** to **Enabled** to support more than 127 (up to 500) volumes.
+This setting is at a VSI-level that remains unmodifiable upon provisioning.

     You cannot create or attach volumes larger than 2047 GB on IBM i-based VSIs.
 However, machine types E890 and E1080 are optimized to support the attachment of a higher number of volumes on IBM i-based VSIs.
 For more information, see [Configuring for large quantity of volumes](#config-large-vol).